RaneWallin/dungeon-crawler/NOTES.md

 I haven't even begun to implement this yet, so my approach may change, but this feels like a really good start.

+### May 7, 2017
+##### Building a Dungeon Map
+I've been knee deep in work and finals, so it's been a few weeks since I worked on this project.
+Today, I finally got back into it.
+I spent some time thinking about the algorithm for drawing my dungeon map.
+I think this is going to be the most challenging part of this project.

+During my last code sprint, I came up with the idea of creating a grid of nodes.
+Nodes can either be open, meaning a user can move through them, or obstacles, meaning the player can't move through them.
+My initial plan was to start with a fully open grid and then draw in walls.
+Upon furhter reflect, I've decided this is not the best approach.

+My new approach is to start with all the rooms closed.
+I'll then carve out a room, pick random exits, and then carve out new rooms off of those exits until I run out of room.
+I think this is a more intuitive approach.

+At first, I planned to start at a random node, but eventually decided this would be too much work.
+I am simplifying things by starting at the center and working out from there.

+Now that I have a plan, I just need to implement it...